Maitri97/minikube-argo-helm/README.md

 A GPT coding assistant helped draft scripting and YAML structures,
-but the flow, architecture, decisions, troubleshooting, and validations were done by me so I can explain each part clearly during an interview.
+but the flow, architecture, decisions, troubleshooting, and validations were done by me so I can explain each part clearly during a demo.

 ---